petazeta/youronlineshop/README.txt

 1 - Upload the files to your web server.
 2 - Unpack it to the destination folder.
 3 - Create a database and import file includes/database.sql.
 You can use PhpMyAdmin for this purpose.
-4 - Edit database settings at:
-  includes/config.php.example and rename it to config.php
+4 - Edit database settings at: includes/config.php.example and rename it to config.php.
 5 - Give write permisions to the folder catalog/images/small.
 (To allow upload product images)

 *****************